What are your opening hours?

 How long do you keep negatives?

 We hold onto your negatives for three weeks.
-After that we put older negatives into deep storage which incurs a $20 retrieval fee.
+After that they are disposed of through a confidential waste company.

 How do you present the negatives once developed?